manjilsaikia/manjilsaikia.github.io/teaching/AhdUni/MAT165/index.md

 ## Submissions

-- Due time: 11:59 am of each due date
+- Due time: as mentioned on the sheet
 - Must be submitted as PDF (via email) or printed/written (slide under my office door)
 - Begin each solution on a new page, and use only blank or dotted pages (not ruled)
 - Staple the submission, if submitting a paper version